-The University of Kansas Public Service Office, like many other campus police departments, performs a wide range of campus services, among them ensuring the security of buildings, regulating traffic, helping to manage traffic and crowds at major campus events, offering escort services and responding to calls from campus "Blue Box" security phones, responding to many calls for service from university housing facilities, and ensuring public safety in a context where guns are widely available.
-The list of services is notably broader than is typical of municipal police forces, which are themselves called upon to perform a wider range of first-responder services, and to address a broader array of social problems, than is typical of other countries.
-The widespread presence of guns among the population particularly poses difficulties.
+The University of Kansas Public Service Office, like many other campus police departments, performs a wide range of campus services, among them ensuring the security of buildings, regulating traffic, helping to manage traffic and crowds at major campus events, offering escort services and responding to calls from campus "Blue Phone" security phones, responding to many calls for service from university housing facilities, and ensuring public safety in a context where guns are widely available.
+The list of services is notably broader than is typical of municipal police forces, which are themselves called upon to perform a wider range of first-responder services, and to address a broader array of social problems, than is typical of police forces in other countries.

 The breadth of the policing role on university campuses contributes to several challenges.
-These include the difficulties inherent in responding to behavioral mental health crises; the widely varying nature of interactions with members of the public in such different contexts as responses to medical emergencies, traffic stops, responses to building security alarms, requests for security escorts late at night, and calls for service from university dormitory residents and staff; the need for ensuring democratic legitimacy of the police in a context where their authority is not directly accountable to elected officials; and the fact that in the absence of campus police these challenges would be met by other police forces not under the control of the university.
+These include the difficulties inherent in responding to behavioral mental health crises; the widely varying nature of interactions with members of the public in such different contexts as responses to medical emergencies, traffic stops, responses to building security alarms, requests for security escorts late at night, and calls for service from university dormitory residents and staff, all within a context where guns are widely available among the population; the need for ensuring democratic legitimacy of the police in a context where their authority is not directly accountable to elected officials; and the fact that in the absence of campus police these challenges would be met by other police forces not under the control of the university.